 4. Pack Your Lunch for Work

 Eating lunch out every single day is not only not ideal for your health, but it can also get really expensive.
 Just $10 per day adds up to $200 per month which could buy you a whole bunch of other more beneficial things.
 Taking the time to prep your lunch is a small but impactful action in helping to make your health a priority.
-Time permitting, meal prepping is a great way to ensure that you have healthy lunches for the week ahead and dinner leftovers are a great option too, however if neither are an option I’ve got 5 simple no-cook lunch ideas that are well-balanced and can get you out the door in no time.
+Time permitting, meal prepping is a great way to ensure that you have healthy lunches for the week ahead and dinner leftovers are a great option too, however, if neither is an option I’ve got 5 simple no-cook lunch ideas that are well-balanced and can get you out the door in no time.

 5. Sign-Up for a Fitness Class or Event

 It’s easy to tell yourself you are going to go to the gym 5 days this week, but it’s also really easy to not go when the time comes if you have nothing holding you accountable.
 As you are learning and trying to improve your health habits you need to be kind to yourself and you need to be realistic with yourself.
 If you are currently not exercising at all, commit to a simple goal, don’t sign up for a half-marathon.
 Regardless of where you are in your journey signing up for a group class, group workout or a specific event like a run is a good way to hold yourself accountable.
 Plus, it gives you something to work towards as opposed to just working out because you are “supposed to”.
 What that specific goal is is totally up to you!
-It can be running your first 5km, doing your first push-up or simply being able to take the stairs at workout with breathing heavy.
+It can be running your first 5km, doing your first push-up or simply being able to take the stairs or go for a walk with breathing heavy.

 6. Eat at the Dinner Table (without Electronics)